 More than 40 percent of survey respondents said that student loan forgiveness was the number one policy they wanted implemented during the new administration.
 Currently, student loan borrowers can have their federal loans forgiven after 20 to 25 years of payments on a income-driven repayment plan.

 But they’re not just looking for forgiveness.
 Borrowers are also hoping for more options when it comes to refinancing their student loans.
 Right now, refinancing is only offered by private lenders—the government does not offer that option.
-This means that when students refinance their private student loans, they will turn into private loans and borrowers will lose all federal benefits.
+This means that when students refinance their private student loans, they will turn into private student loans and borrowers will lose all federal benefits.

 Time will tell if the new administration is serious about tackling this issue, but a spokesperson for Trump said the new Secretary of Education, Betsy DeVos, plans to address it with the help of the President and the Senate.